John Trout Greble

-John Trout Greble (January 19, 1834 in Philadelphia – June 10, 1861 in Virginia) was a soldier in the United States Army in the American Civil War.
-He was killed at the battle of Big Bethel, and was the first graduate of the United States Military Academy to be killed in the war.
+John Trout Greble (January 19, 1834 – June 10, 1861) was an American military officer who served in the Union army during the American Civil War.
+He graduated from the United States Military Academy and served in the United States Army during the Third Seminole War.
+He was killed in action at the Battle of Big Bethel, and was the first Regular Army officer and graduate of the United States Military Academy killed in the American Civil War.

-Biography
+Early life and education

+He was born January 19, 1834, in Philadelphia to Edwin Greble and Susan Virginia Major.
+He was educated at the Ringgold grammar school and graduated from Central High School with a B.A. degree in 1850 and a M.A. degree in 1854.
+He was accepted into the United States Military Academy in 1850 and graduated in 1854.

+Career

-He graduated from the U.S. Military Academy in 1854, was assigned to the 2nd artillery, and stationed at Newport, Rhode Island.
-In September 1854 he was made 2nd lieutenant and sent to Tampa, Florida, where he served in the Indian troubles for two years.
-He was compelled, in consequence of a severe fever, to return home on sick leave, but in the beginning of 1856 resumed his duties, acting part of the time as quartermaster and commissary until December 1856, when he was appointed acting assistant professor of geography, history, and ethics in the U.S. Military Academy, where he remained until September 24, 1860.
-He was promoted to 1st lieutenant on March 3, 1857.
+He was assigned to the 2nd artillery, and stationed at Newport, Kentucky.
+In September 1854 he was made second lieutenant and deployed to Tampa, Florida, where he served in the Third Seminole War for two years.
+He returned home on sick leave due to severe fever and resumed his duties at the beginning of 1856.
+He served as quartermaster and commissary until December 1856.
+He was promoted to first lieutenant on March 3, 1857.
+He was appointed acting assistant professor of geography, history, and ethics at the United States Military Academy, and served in that role until September 24, 1860.